 On March 26, 2020, Gov. Asa Hutchinson declared the state a disaster area, limiting indoor social gatherings.
 The declarations have been renewed periodically.
 From July 2020 to March 2021, the declarations included a mandate for masks in public places.
 The statewide mask mandate ended March 30, 2021.

 On Nov.
 3, 2021, vaccines were opened to children ages 5-11, making all Arkansans 5 and older eligible for the vaccine.
-Hutchinson had previously announced on May 11, 2021, that all Arkansans 12 and older are eligible to receive the vaccine.
+Hutchinson had previously announced on May 11, 2021, that all Arkansans 12 and older were eligible to receive the vaccine.
 For more information on vaccines, including how many have been distributed and where you can get one, visit our vaccine page.

 Symptoms of covid-19, including fever, cough and shortness of breath, have been mild for most people but severe or even deadly for some.
 The elderly and people with underlying health conditions considered most at risk.